thedhruvrawat/KaunBanegaCrorepati/README.md

 ## Installation

-Clone this [repository](https://github.com/thedhruvrawat/KaunBanegaCrorepati.git) using the following command.
+Fork this [repository](https://github.com/thedhruvrawat/KaunBanegaCrorepati.git) and then clone it by using the following command.

 ```bash
 git clone https://github.com/thedhruvrawat/KaunBanegaCrorepati.git